 - Another way you may be able to grow your super tax‑effectively is to make personal deductible contributions.

-- If you did not use up your concessional contributions cap in 2018/19, and meet certain conditions, you may be able to carry forward unused concessional cap amounts.
-This may enable you to make concessional contributions in excess of the annual cap in a future year.
+- If you did not use up your concessional contributions cap in 2018/19, and meet certain conditions, you may be eligible to carry forward the unused cap amount.
+This could enable you to make concessional contributions exceeding the annual cap in 2019/20 or a future financial year³.

 ² Includes Medicare Levy.

 3 Unused cap amounts can be carried forward for up to five years.
 Other conditions apply.
 To find out more visit ato.gov.au.

 William, aged 45, was recently promoted and has received a pay rise of $5,000, bringing his total salary to $100,000 pa.